Chocobozzz/PeerTube/README.md

 You can quickly get a server running using Docker.
 You need to have [docker](https://www.docker.com/community-edition) and [docker-compose](https://docs.docker.com/compose/install/) installed.

-For this example configuration, you also need to run a Traefik loadbalancer using Docker Compose.
-You can start one locally with this [example compose config](https://gist.github.com/djmaze/72f0565715c59712ce191b41d3c377da).
+For this example configuration, you should also run a reverse proxy.
+The example Docker Compose file provides example labels for the Traefik load balancer, though any HTTP reverse proxy is compatible.

 Example for running a peertube server locally: